KamilKrol5/learning-cards/backend/API_description.md

     ]
     ```
     If a set ID is already known, there is an option to get information
-    related to this learning set.
-To do so the GET request should be sent to
+    related to that learning set.
+To do so, the GET request should be sent to
     <code>\<api address\>/api/sets/\<id\></code>.
 Such a request will return a response
-    in the same form as the previous one, but the list will contain only one element having provided id.
+    in the same form as the previous one, but the list will contain only one element having the provided ID.
 4. Acquire sets' items
     Endpoint for this purpose is <code>\<api address\>/api/items/</code>.
     This endpoint works the same way as the previous one for acquiring learning sets.